Skip to content

 In the UK, most children now living with SMA Type 2 will have started ongoing Spinraza™ / Nusinersen treatment (from late 2019).
 For adults, this possibility came later.
 More recently, ongoing treatment with Evrysdi™ / Risdiplam also became a possibility for children and adults.
 Many children with SMA Type 2 have gained strength, movement and better health with treatment.
 Symptoms have stabilised for many adults, with some seeing improvements.

-How SMA will impact the health and daily life of a treated child living with SMA Type 2 today – and how the natural history of their condition may change – is very individual.
-It will be influenced by factors including the age at which symptoms first appeared, the severity of symptoms, the age at which any treatment was started and a child’s individual response to treatment.
+How SMA will impact the health and daily life of a treated person living with SMA Type 2 today – and how the natural history of their condition may change – is very individual.
+It will be influenced by factors including the age at which symptoms first appeared, the severity of symptoms, how early any treatment was started and their individual response to treatment.

 Though they can alleviate some symptoms, none of the drug treatments are a cure and, for children and adults, must be combined with the best supportive care and management of symptoms to ensure the best possible outcomes for each individual.